jaywcjlove/svgtofont/README.md

 > Type: `String`
 > Default value: `undefined`

-The path of the file templates, see `src/styles` or `test/templates/styles` to get reference about how to create a template, file names can have the extension .template, like a `filename.scss.template`
+The path of the templates, see `src/styles` or `test/templates/styles` to get reference about how to create a template, file names can have the extension .template, like a `filename.scss.template`

 ### startUnicode